 Jolyon Cowan, Mind/Body Program Yoga Instructor

 Jolyon studied Public Health at Tulane University and has had extensive experience working in reproductive health programs.
 Jolyon has studied yoga in the UK, India, and the US since 1989, and he has enjoyed teaching yoga to participants of Dr. Alice Domar’s Mind/Body Program for Infertility since 2001.
 His gentle teaching style is suitable to all participants enrolled.
-In addition to his 11 + years experience teaching yoga, Jolyon has also worked and studied with the Yoga Bioymedical Trust, in London, an organization dedicated to both the medical research of and teaching of yoga therapy.
+In addition to his many years of experience teaching yoga, Jolyon has also worked and studied with the Yoga Bioymedical Trust, in London, an organization dedicated to both the medical research of and teaching of yoga therapy.